What Contacts Did They Use

 New Moon Contacts

-In the Twilight movie sequel New Moon, another style of special effect contacts made an appearance as well: the red contact lenses worn by the actors depicting the Volturi vampire family.
+In New Moon (the second movie of the Twilight series), another style of special-effect contacts made an appearance: the red contact lenses worn by the actors depicting the Volturi vampire family.

 These contacts are similar to the ones worn by the actors in the movies Twilight and New Moon.
 (Edward Cullen and New Moon contact lenses by Marietta Vision.)

-Most special effects contacts are made of the same materials as regular soft contacts and are the same size.
+Most special-effect contacts are made of the same materials as regular soft contacts and are the same size.
 Lens care involves the same contact lens solutions used to clean and disinfect conventional prescription soft lenses.

 Popular scleral costume contacts are ones that transform the entire eye into a featureless black, red or white globe.